Not usually, but then again…

 What I think is going on

-I believe that students or employees have been given an assignment to re-type the text that's been given them in the form of an image, and they're trying to cheat by using OCR and copy/paste instead.
+In this case, I believe that students or employees have been given an assignment to specifically retype text given to them as an image, and they’re trying to cheat by using OCR and copy/paste instead.

 The worst case, I suppose, would be a typing class where you’re supposed to be practicing your typing.
 Copy/paste isn’t practice, but it might seem a lot easier.